Variyankunnath Kunjahammad Haji: Message to Friends of Freedom for India

-On 7 December 1921 two American newspapers, Detroit Free Press and The Baltimore Sun, reported the message received by the Friends of Freedom for India from Variamkunnath Kunhamed Haji in a cablegram.

-In these two American newspaper reports the message was preceded by the following sentence:

-"Charges that the Moplahs of Malabar have put to death many Hindus and forcibly converted others to Mohammedanism were denied and characterized as part of a British plot to discredit the Moplah movement of India's independence in a cablegram from Variamkunnath Kunhamed Haji ..."
+On 7 December 1921 two American newspapers, Detroit Free Press and The Baltimore Sun, reported the message received by the Friends of Freedom for India from Variyankunnath Kunjahammad Haji in a cablegram.
+In these two American newspaper reports the message was preceded by the following sentence: "Charges that the Moplahs of Malabar have put to death many Hindus and forcibly converted others to Mohammedanism were denied and characterized as part of a British plot to discredit the Moplah movement of India's independence in a cablegram from Variamkunnath Kunhamed Haji ..."

-In the message he said : "A few cases of conversion of our Hindu brethren have been reported to me." the message said.
+The report which contains the message of Variyankunnath Kunjahammad Haji follows as: "A few cases of conversion of our Hindu brethren have been reported to me." the message said.
 "But after proper investigation we discovered the real plot.
 The vandals that were guilty of this crime were members of the British reserve police and British intelligence department, and they joined our forces as patriots to do such filthy work only to discredit our soldiers.
 There are Christians, Hindus and Moplahs amongst these British agents and spies.
 They have decidedly been put to death.

 "We are at war with England.
 We are fighting for the independence of India, and we are doing exactly what the Americans did to free America from British domination.
 So anyone giving aid and comfort to the enemy will be se verely dealt with, irrespective of social position or religious affiliation.